djaax/udacity-gcloud-endpoints/README.md

 1. Create a user (tic_tac_toe.create_user) and memorize the user name.
 2. Create a game (tic_tac_toe.new_game) with the user_name from step 1 and copy the games key from the response.
 3. Make a move (tic_tac_toe.make_move) with the game key copied in step 2.
 Mark the numeric field which you want to mark as an X. The AI will make a move immediately and returns the marks in the response (see message attribute).
 Example: If you want to mark the field in the middle of the board (horizontally and vertically) with an X, mark field with index 5.
 To mark the upper right corner field, mark field with index 3 and so on.

+## Section 5.1: Score Keeping
+If you win a game, your win gets written to the database with a date and a win flag.

 ## Section 6: Files Included
  - api.py: Contains endpoints and game playing logic.